Zomega/ROSPoMoCo/README.md

 ROSPoMoCo
 ==========

 Port of PoMoCo to a ROS Node.
+The original code is a stand alone application and can be found at http://github.com/ArcBotics/PoMoCo .

 Install and Set Up
 ---------------------